LBHackney-IT/API-Playbook/docs/static_code_analysis.md

 ## Pros

-- Simple to set up
+- Simple to set up.

-- Installation of NuGet package
+- Installation of NuGet package.

-- Setup analyser settings in the .editorConfig and in the project file
+- Setup analyser settings in the .editorConfig and in the project file.

 - No changes to current CI config needed.